IndieDragoness/codecademy/README.md

 echo AdamsUtils::$the_answer;
 echo AdamsUtils::addTowel($items);
 ```

+# JavaScript
+## Console
+In JavaScript, the `console` keyword refers to an object, a collection of data and actions, that we can use in our code.

 # Definitions
 1. Front-end: The portion of the website that is sent to the user/users browser.
 The 'Store front'.
 The front-end of a website consists of JavaScript, CSS, HTML, images, and other static assets sent to the client.